agarbar439/barber-appointment/readme.md

 ## Description

 A web application for a barbershop with a React frontend and Spring Boot backend.
-Customers can book appointments without registering, while admins manage services and bookings through a control panel.
+Customers can book appointments without registering, while admins manage barberServices and bookings through a control panel.

 ## 📌 Technologies Used